 Biography of Chelsea Guo

-Chelsea Guo has recently completed her studies at Juilliard Pre-College as a double major in both piano and classical voice, and will be entering the Juilliard School.
-She will continue to study piano with Hung-Kuan Chen and classical voice with Lorraine Nubar.
+Chelsea Guo has recently completed her studies with honors at Juilliard Pre-College as a double major in both piano and classical voice, and she is currently a piano major at The Juilliard School as a first-year undergraduate student.
+She studies piano with Hung-Kuan Chen and classical voice with Lorraine Nubar.

-Already at a young age, Chelsea has been honored with numerous awards and opportunities for professional advancement.
-She is a Young Scholar of the Lang Lang Foundation, a young artist of the Artemisia Akademie at Yale University, and a recipient of the US Chopin Foundation Scholarships for three consecutive years.
-She has been a prize winner at the Ettlingen International Piano Competition, the Young Artists Concerto Competition at Piano Texas, and the Juilliard School Piano Full Scholarship Competition.
-Her gifts as a classical soprano were acknowledged most recently when she received the Silver Medal in the 2019 YoungArts Classical Voice Competition and became a semi-finalist for the 2019 Presidential Scholar for Arts.
-Chelsea has also been awarded prestigious scholarships from the George London and Gerda Lissner foundations and was the first prize winner of the 2019 Schmidt Voice Competition.
+From a young age, Chelsea has been honored with numerous awards and opportunities for professional advancement.
+She is a Young Scholar of the Lang Lang International Music Foundation, a young artist of the Artemisia Akademie at Yale, and a recipient of the US Chopin Foundation Scholarships for four consecutive years.
+She has been a prize winner at the Ettlingen International Piano Competition, the Young Artists Concerto Competition at Piano Texas, and The Juilliard School Precollege Piano Scholarship Competition.
+Her gifts as a classical soprano were acknowledged most recently when she received the Silver Medal in the 2019 US National YoungArts Classical Voice Competition and became a semi-finalist for the 2019 U.S. Presidential Scholar in the Arts.
+Chelsea has also been awarded prestigious scholarships from the George London and Gerda Lissner foundations in NY and was the first prize winner of the 2019 Schmidt Voice Competition.

-Having debuted as pianist with the Tianjin Symphony Orchestra in China at the age of nine, Chelsea returned to that orchestra in December 2018 when she performed as vocal soloist under the baton of Maestro Tang Muhai.
-In the previous month, she was a guest artist at the 6th Shenzhen Piano Music Festival during a trip which also included four solo recitals and two gala concerts in Shenzhen and Tianjin.
-In the 2018-2019 season, Chelsea was also invited to give a solo recital with the Mozarteum Summer Concert Series in Salzburg, and was presented by the Impromptus Concert Series with three solo recitals in the New York Tristate area.
+Having debuted as pianist with the Tianjin Symphony Orchestra in China at the age of nine, Chelsea returned to the orchestra in December 2018 when she performed as a vocal soloist under the baton of Maestro Tang Muhai.
+In the previous month, she was a guest artist of the Sixth Shenzhen Piano Music Festival in a trip which also included four solo recitals and two gala concerts in Shenzhen and Tianjin.
+In this past 2018-2019 season, Chelsea was also invited to give a solo recital with the Mozarteum Summer Concert Series in Salzburg, and was presented by the Impromptus Concert Series with three solo recitals in the New York Tristate area.

-Chelsea’s appearances as concerto soloist have included the Ft.
+Chelsea’s appearances as concerto solo pianist have included ones with the Ft.
 Worth Symphony under the baton of Maestro Barry Douglas, the Torun Symphony in Poland, the Midwest Young Artists Symphony in Chicago, and the Connecticut Virtuosi Chamber Orchestra.
-Other solo performances have taken her to Aspen, Colorado’s Harris Concert Hall, Oxford, England's Du Pré Hall, Chicago’s Millennium Park, Sandburg, Austria's Frohnburg Palace, Shenzhen Concert Hall, Tianjin Concert Hall in China, and the Ishikawa Concert Hall in Japan.
+Other solo performances have taken her to Aspen’s Harris Concert Hall, Oxford’s Jacqueline du Pré Hall, Chicago’s Millennium Park, Salzburg’s Frohnburg Palace and Wiener Saal of Stifung Mozarteum, as well as Shenzhen Concert Hall and Tianjin Concert Hall in China.
 Chelsea’s radio appearances have included National Public Radio’s “From the Top” at the age of thirteen.
-After her first appearance at New York Classical Music Radio Station WQXR’s “Young Artist Showcase” at the age of eight, Chelsea is returning to this show on May 29 with a full hour of solo performances and interview by Robert Sherman as both a pianist and a classical soprano.
+After her first appearance at New York Classical Music Radio Station WQXR’s “Young Artist Showcase” at the age of eight, Chelsea returned to this show this past May with a full hour of solo performances and an interview conducted by Robert Sherman as both a pianist and a classical soprano.